Former whistle-blower fails to convince ERA that Yealands Wines dismissed him due to complaint

 "The issues have been the subject of widespread publicity and those with a genuine interest such as participants in the wine export market to which the submission refers will already be well aware of them and not need reminding."

-Yealands Wines had argued that there was "a very real concern that reputational damage and commercial harm will eventuate following publicity (and the resurfacing) of these issues".
+Yealands Wines had argued that there was "a very real concern that reputational damage and commercial harm will eventuate following publicity [and the resurfacing] of these issues".